stranth/Atmos-Sulfur/README.md

 ### **Star Date Today:**
   **The mining team gave me a startling report, this planet seems to be rich in ores we haven't heard of since earth.
 My curiosity led me into the mines, and when I laid my eyes on it.
 My god.**
 ##
-- Add Aluminium Hydroxide reagent. : )
+- Add Aluminium Hydroxide reagent.
 - Add Bauxite Ore.
-Grinds into 5u Aluminium and 10u Aluminium Hydroxide.
+Grinds into 5u Aluminium and 5u Aluminium Hydroxide.
 Only will be able to spawn in Grasslands.
 - Add Platinum reagent.
 Oh hoh what could it do?
 - Add Platinum Ore.
 Now we have all the rad space valuables.
 Grinds into 10u Platinum reagent.
-- Add Potassium Nitrate Reagent (pipe bomb nerf? lmao)
+- Add Potassium Nitrate Reagent:
+  - Effects(Poison 0.5u) Deals 1 Genetic (It does in fact cause cancer...)
-- Add Sodium Nitrate Reagent(also smoke bombs? ayyy fuq)
+- Add Sodium Nitrate Reagent
+- Gunpowder is now produced by mixing 4u of Sodium nitrate with 3u of charcoal and 3u of sulfur, instead of using Potassium.
+The item produced isn't black enough to be black powder.
 - Add Saltpeter: Grinds into 4u sodium nitrate + 4u potassium nitrate + 2u table salt
 ###
 ## Industrial Machine Refactors